Higher Braidings of Diagonal Type: Higher tensors from abelian cohomology theory

-\begin{examp} In this example, we list generators of $A^k_n(\Pi)$ and their boundaries for $n \in \{1,2,3,4,5,6\}$, since we are going to use them repeatedly in the following section.
-Moreover, we believe that an explicit list can be helpful for other people dealing with abelian chain complexes independently from our motivation.\\ \\ Due to the inclusions in Sequence \eqref{eq: chain of cell complexes} it is sufficient to only specify the new generators appearing for every $k \in \ZZ_{\geq 0}$.\\ \\
+\begin{Example}\allowdisplaybreaks In this example, we list generators of $A^k_n(\Pi)$ and their boundaries for $n \in \{1,2,3,4,5,6\}$, since we are going to use them repeatedly in the following section.
+Moreover, we believe that an explicit list can be helpful for other people dealing with abelian chain complexes independently from our motivation.